-So having an unsuitable tank mates is very problematic and could cause problems for your pets which could include change of color.
+So having an unsuitable tank mate is very problematic and could cause problems for your pets which could include a change of color.

 Rainbow sharks and many other fish does not like disturbance like frequent change of water and disturbing their water.

 Generally some fish love living in calm water without much water current.